 Surgery for Crohn’s disease

-There is no cure for Crohn’s disease, and if other approaches to reducing symptoms have not been effective, an operation or surgery may be recommended.
+There is no cure for Crohn’s disease, and if other approaches for reducing symptoms have not been effective, an operation may be recommended.

 Operations for Crohn’s disease include a resection to remove the inflamed area of the intestine or an ileostomy to divert digestive waste away from the inflamed sections as a temporary measure to allow the inflamed area to heal.